python/cpython/Doc/library/os.path.rst

 .. function:: islink(path)

    Return ``True`` if *path* refers to a directory entry that is a symbolic link.
-   Always ``False`` if symbolic links are not supported by the python runtime.
+   Always ``False`` if symbolic links are not supported by the Python runtime.

 .. function:: ismount(path)